dmbarbour/wikilon/docs/ABCRT.md

 Annotations involved may include: `{&fork}` on a PF to turn it into a thread, `{&join}` an asynchronous result to access it, and `{&asynch}` to treat any arbitrary value as asynchronous (i.e. equivalent to passing it through an identity process, to simplify lightweight communications).

-*Note:* This parallelism concept is theoretically extremely scalable.
-Up there with Erlang processes, at least.
-Scaling to distributed computing systems is feasible, and it can work transparently for local use.
+*Note:* This process function parallelism concept is, at least in theory, extremely scalable.
+Processes can use their own heaps and GC.
+Processes may be moved transparently to remote physical machines.
+Queues of messages enable flexible batch processing.
+Promise pipelining can be leveraged for flexible communication relationships.
+Communication patterns can be recognized - i.e. if we know or anticipate a value from process A will be read by process D, we can send it from A to D.

-#### Lazy Computation?
-Not too important.
+#### Lazy Computation? (not yet)

 Laziness with Wikilon Runtime is troublesome.
 It's easy to implement 'local' laziness with paired annotations.
 The troublesome bit is how laziness should interact with cache, stowage, parallelism, etc..
 One option is to effectively treat lazy computations as *linear*.
 This would limit the damage from copying lazy values.
 Shared dependencies at the dictionary level could still replicate a lazy computation.